Rising Interest Rates

-The RBA raised interest rates by 0.25% in May and a further 0.5% in June.
-The RBA suggests that there are likely to be more increases in interest rates.
+Rising Interest Rates should be a concern for all borrowers.
+The RBA raised interest rates by 0.25% in May 2022 and a further 0.5% in June, July, August, and September.
+This was followed by a 0.25% in October, November, and December.
+February 20023 saw another 0.25% interest rate rise.
+The RBA suggests that there are likely to be more increases in interest rates until the Inflation Rate meets its Target Rate of 2.5% to 3%.

-With interest rates having been kept low since the GFC and now with inflation on the rise it should be no surprise to anyone that increasing interest rates to long-term average rates is a highly likely scenario.
+Since the GFC, interest rates were low.
+Now inflation is on the rise.
+It should be no surprise to anyone that increasing interest rates to long-term average rates is a highly likely scenario.

 The Board expects to take further steps in the process of normalising monetary conditions in Australia over the months ahead.
 The size and timing of future interest rate increases will be guided by the incoming data and the Board’s assessment of the outlook for inflation and the labour market.
 The Board is committed to doing what is necessary to ensure that inflation in Australia returns to target over time.

 The popular press seems to think most people have been taking advantage of the lower interest rates to repay their debts faster.
 In addition, banks have been raising the benchmarks when assessing new borrowers’ ability to pay with higher interest rates.
-Hopefully, most people, have been taking a sensible view of their debts and will not suffer financial stress due to the recent interest rate rises.
+Hopefully, most people have been taking a sensible view of their debts and will not suffer financial stress because of recent interest rate rises.

 Current Inflation has risen to over 5% in the last 12-months.
 This graph shows the average inflation between 2000 and 2021.